Mesentery: History

-Mesentery has been known for thousands of years, however it was unclear whether mesentery is a single organ or there are several mesenteries.
+The mesentery has been known for thousands of years, however it was unclear whether the mesentery is a single organ, or whether there are several mesenteries.
 The classical anatomical description of the mesocolon is credited to British surgeon Sir Frederick Treves in 1885, although a description of the membrane as a single structure dates back to at least Leonardo da Vinci.
 Treves is known for performing the first appendectomy in England in 1888; he was surgeon to both Queen Victoria and King Edward VII.
 He studied the human mesentery and peritoneal folds in 100 cadavers and described the right and left mesocolons as vestigial or absent in the human adult.
 Accordingly, the small intestinal mesentery, transverse, and sigmoid mesocolons all terminated or attached at their insertions into the posterior abdominal wall.
 These assertions were included in mainstream surgical, anatomical, embryological, and radiologic literature for more than a century.

 Almost 10 years before Treves, the Austrian anatomist Carl Toldt described the persistence of all portions of the mesocolon into adulthood.
 Toldt was professor of anatomy in Prague and Vienna; he published his account of the human mesentery in 1879.
 Toldt identified a fascial plane between the mesocolon and the underlying retroperitoneum, formed by the fusion of the visceral peritoneum of the mesocolon with the parietal peritoneum of the retroperitoneum; this later became known as Toldt's fascia.